Table of Contents

 While there is no perfect solution, we as individuals who care about this planet can educate ourselves and others on the issues surrounding soil pollution as a first step and use this knowledge to influence our consumption habits.

 For example we can opt to use natural pesticides and fertilizers in our own gardens to start.
-We could buy produce from local farms that don't practice monocropping, start opting for more natural cleaning products, and adapt other circular consumption practices.
+We could buy produce from local farms that don't practice monocropping, start opting for more natural cleaning products, and adapt other circular living practices.

 Several cities have had success creating municipal composting programs, implementing fines for excessive waste, and creating large networks of community gardens.